MicrosoftDocs/security/zero-trust/adopt/meet-regulatory-compliance-requirements.md

 Annexure 8.1.1 In ISO 27001:2022 (Inventory of assets) requires that “any assets associated with information and information processing facilities need to be identified and managed over the lifecycle, and are always up to date.”

 The fulfillment of this control requirement can be achieved through the implementation of Intune device management.
-This not only provides a clear account of inventory, it also reports the status of compliance for each device against defined company or industry policies.
+This requirement provides a clear account of inventory and reports the status of compliance for each device against defined company or industry policies.

 :::image type="content" source="../media/adoption-guide/regulatory-compliance-example-devices.svg" alt-text="Zero Trust for devices mapped to Access Control Management." lightbox="../media/adoption-guide/regulatory-compliance-example-devices.svg":::